DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 Juan and Ximena in their kitchen, making Sancocho, a Colombian dish.
-It was first uploaded on 15th September 2006, so we can see that in the year after uploading *Greetings* (4:07min, 320x240), Falla was already improving their production values and experimenting with the quality of their videos.
+It was first uploaded on 15th September 2006, so we can see that in the year after uploading *Greetings* (4:07min, 320x240), Falla was already improving his production values and experimenting with the quality of his videos.
 In *Sancocho*, Falla films using a combination of the PoV shot (‘everything we show is based on our point of view’) and the talking head shot.
 Here, he holds the camera stretched out and slightly up above himself, in order to capture not just his face but his wife in